xiaodongyang/xiaodongyang.github.io/more/index.md

 ## Honors and Awards

-Best Paper Award Runner Up, Journal of Visual Communication and Image Representation, 2016
+Best Paper Award, Journal of Visual Communication and Image Representation, 2015

 First Place on TRECVID Semantic Localization, 2015